bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

 having to support unnecessary features.

 If you have certain must-have feature-s, it might be added as a native implementation instead of using smart contract.<br/>
-Feel free to talk to Binance community.
+Feel free to talk to BNB Chain community.

 ## How can I transfer tokens, such as Bitcoin, from other blockchains onto Beacon Chain?